OptMA-VLC/pyblocks/docs/tutorials/tutorial_1_string_transform.md

 }
 ```

-In the `commands` section we provide a list of command objects.
-Each command object
+Each command object has the `command` field and can have the `parameters` field which
 has a list of parameter objects, each having a `param_id` and a `value`.
 In the save
 command, `signals` is a list of port selectors to select what output should be saved
 and `save_path` is the directory where the data should be saved, relative to the